 My dissertation investigated when and why state mindfulness will be helpful or harmful as an on-the-spot workplace intervention.
 The underlying idea is that people could meditate at work for 8-15 minutes when they are in a problem situation which causes excessive stress, feelings of threat, or negative emotion, or before engaging in specific tasks.
 One project demonstrated that a state of mindfulness can improve decision-making by increasing resistance to the sunk-cost bias (Hafenbrack, Kinias, & Barsade, 2014, Psychological Science).
 Another project sought to determine whether a state of mindfulness influences negotiation performance - while one study found a strong negative effect of mindfulness on negotiation, overall we did not find reliable effects.
-Another project found that state mindfulness impairs task motivation but not performance (Hafenbrack & Vohs, in press, Organizational Behavior and Human Decision Processes).
+Another project found that state mindfulness impairs task motivation but not performance (Hafenbrack & Vohs, 2018, Organizational Behavior and Human Decision Processes).
 The last project was a review and theory paper in which I proposed a model of when and why a state of mindfulness will help or harm aspects of job performance (Hafenbrack, 2017, Journal of Business Research).

 Current projects (* denotes shared authorship)

 Hafenbrack, A.C.*, Cameron, L.*, Spreitzer, G., Noval, L. J., Zhang, C., & Shaffakat, S. Mindfulness and giving, 2nd invited revision.